History of Wolverhampton Wanderers F.C.: Turbulent times and Record Breakers

 The day before Wolves' final game of the 2011–12 season, the club announced that former Copenhagen manager Ståle Solbakken would take over for the following season.

 Solbakken started to transform the squad with a flurry of signings in the summer most notably Bakary Sako, Tongo Doumbia and Björn Sigurðarson after a promising start the slump that had brought relegation from the premier league returned and despite at one time lifting the team to third place, they had slumped as low as 18th by the start of 2013.
 He was sacked in January 2013 following an FA Cup elimination by non-league Luton Town, which was his fourth consecutive defeat.

 Solbakken was eventually replaced by former Doncaster manager Dean Saunders.
 Under Saunders' stewardship, Wolves' situation continued to decline, there was a brief period in which results improved but once again the team became caught in another relegation battle.
 On the last day of the season it was confirmed that, for the first time since 1989, Wolves would be competing in the third tier of English football and the first English team to drop two divisions in successive seasons twice; Saunders was dismissed following relegation, having only held the post for four months.
 Kenny Jackett was appointed in May 2013 in the re-titled position of head coach.
 Jackett reinvigorated Wolves through a successful assault on League One, many of the first team squad from the previous two seasons was frozen out, labelled as the "Bomb Squad" most notably Jamie O'hara, Roger Johnson and Stephen Ward was left to play either in the reserves or in O'hara's case train with the under 21s.
 Wolves were promoted as champions at the first attempt with a record number of points at the end of the 2013–14 season, whilst setting numerous club records in the process.
-Their first match back in the Championship tier was against recently relegated Norwich City on 10 August which Wolves won 1–0, continuing there impressive home form from the previous campaign.
+Their first match back in the Championship tier was against recently relegated Norwich City on 10 August which Wolves won 1–0, continuing their impressive home form from the previous campaign.
 Wolves finished the 2014–15 season seventh in the Championship, missing out on the play-offs on goal difference only.

 On 28 September 2015, it was announced that owner Steve Morgan was seeking a buyer for Wolves after eight years in charge of the club and was stepping down from the club's board with immediate effect.
 Wolves struggled to a fourteenth-place finish in the Championship in 2015–16.